 - The lead time you need for your project

 In order to get the right finished product, it is crucial that you make the right selection for your specifications.
 To find out which process is most suited to your project, get in touch with our experienced team.

 Casting Process Specialists

 Dean Group are a family-owned foundry with over four decades of casting experience.
 We’re a member of the Cast Metals Federation and BSI ISO 9001:2015 accredited, so you know you can trust us to guide you through your project and provide you with an excellent final result.
-Contact our expert team today by calling 0161 775 1633.
+Learn more about the die casting process or contact our expert team today by calling 0161 775 1633.